VeronikaFG/Neighborhood-Map/README.md

 - https://stackoverflow.com/questions/10376617/how-do-you-create-a-marker-with-a-custom-icon-for-google-maps-api-v3

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).
+A special thanks to Udacity and all Udacity reviewers for this awesome learning experience.

 Below you will find some information on how to perform common tasks.<br>
 You can find the most recent version of this guide [here](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md).